Easily planted from seed, organic gardeners enjoy growing radish for its crisp, peppery root.

 Radish grows best in the spring and autumn and will tolerate light winter frosts.
 It requires full to partial sun, ample water and rich, fast draining soil.
-Loosen soil to a depth of 8 inches and work in 10 pounds of compost per 100 square feet.
+Loosen soil to a depth of 8 inches and work in 10 pounds of organic compost per 100 square feet.

 Tip: Consider adding kelp meal to vegetable gardens.
 It’s chock-full of micro-nutrients and is especially good for supplying trace minerals to crops that will be consumed.